davidtchiu/davidtchiu.github.io/teaching/cs475/hwk0.vscode/index.md

     $ touch hwk0.c
     ```

-    - The first command `cd ~` changes your working directory to your "home directory" (yes `~` is just a shortcut to your home directory... which is nice because you can't ever get lost if you remember that simple fact!)
+    - The first command `cd ~` changes your working directory to your "home directory" (`~` is just a shortcut to your home directory... which is nice because you can't ever get lost if you just remember that!)

     - The 2nd command `mkdir hwk0` creates a new directory (folder) within your home directory named `hwk0`.